1978 Idaho Vandals football team

-The 1978 Idaho Vandals football team represented the University of Idaho in the 1978 NCAA Division I-AA football season.
-The Vandals were led by new head coach Jerry Davitch and were members of the Big Sky Conference.
-They played their home games at the Kibbie Dome, an indoor facility on campus in Moscow, Idaho.
-Davitch was previously an assistant at the Air Force Academy for five seasons under longtime head coach Ben Martin, preceded by four years as a high school head coach in Tucson, Arizona.
+The 1978 Idaho Vandals football team represented the University of Idaho in the Big Sky Conference during the 1978 NCAA Division I-AA football season.
+Led by new head coach Jerry Davitch, the Vandals played home games at the Kibbie Dome, an indoor facility on campus in Moscow, Idaho.

-With sophomore quarterbacks Jay Goodenbour and Mike McCurdy running the veer offense, the Vandals were 2–9 overall and 2–4 in the Big Sky in 1978.
+With sophomore quarterbacks Jay Goodenbour and Mike McCurdy running the veer offense, the Vandals were 2–9 overall (2–4 in Big Sky, fifth).
 Projected starter Rocky Tuttle injured an ankle in the final scrimmage, had tendon surgery, and redshirted; as a fifth-year senior in 1979, he started as a running back and receiver.